travis-ci/docs-travis-ci-com/user/languages/scala.md

 ## Projects using sbt

-If your project has a `project` directory or `build.sbt` file in the repository root, the Travis CI Scala builder will use `sbt` to build it.
+If your project has a `project` directory or `build.sbt` file in the repository root, the Travis CI uses `sbt` to build it.

 Thanks to [paulp/sbt-extras](https://github.com/paulp/sbt-extras) the sbt version of your project is dynamically detected and used.

 ### sbt Dependency Management

-Because Travis CI Scala builder assumes sbt dependency management is used by default, it automatically will pull down project dependencies before running tests during the `script` phase of your build without any effort on your side.
+Travis CI automatically pulls down `sbt` dependencies before running tests during the `script` phase of your build.

 ### sbt Default Script Command

-By default, Travis CI will use
+The default `script` command is:

 ```bash
 sbt ++$TRAVIS_SCALA_VERSION test